kb1ns/awacs/README.md

 ## Plugins

-So far, we provide springmvc plugin(for Spring webapp QPS) and mxbean plugin(for JVM index).
+So far, we provide springmvc plugin(for Spring webapp QPS) and mxbean plugin(for JVM metrics).

 ## Documents